There’s NO Recuva for Mac, But Here Are 3 Great Free Alternatives

 Another great alternative to Recuva for Mac users.
 Exif Untrasher is an app that is able to locate deleted photos (JPEG format only) on any external storage media such as SD/CF cards, memory sticks, USB drives, external hard drives, etc. and retrieve the pictures back to your Mac.
 Exif Untrasher performs read-only operations and does not alter your removable drive.
 Thus it's pretty safe to use.
 The app is compatible with Mac OS X 10.6 or higher.

 Best to use for: recovering JPEG pictures lost due to accidental deletion, disk formatting, memory card crash, etc.

 - Easy to set up, and the app interface is intuitive.

-- The quality of recovered photos is high.
+- Quality of recovered photos is high.

 - Only JPEG format is supported, no camera RAW images or other video formats.

 - Disk scanning process is slow.
 It took me an hour to scan a 32GB Lexar drive.

 Step 1: Connect your device (e.g. a camera memory card) to your Mac.
 I'm here to use a Lexar flash drive as an example.

 Step 2: Go to Exif Untrasher's official website.
 Download and install the app on your Mac.

 Step 3: Launch Exif Untrasher.
 Choose the Source (the disk volume for the scan) and Destination folder (to save recovered items).